Spicy30/App-Help/README.md

 # How to run
 * before running, check your computer's private IP:
-1. for Windows users: ipconfig
+ 1. for Windows users: `ipconfig`
-2. for Mac/Linux users: ifconfig
+ 2. for Mac/Linux users: `ifconfig`

-* Normally you can find your private IP in eth0 section.
+ Normally you can find your public/private IP in the connected interface(check your wired or wireless interface).

+ ---

 # Help